 Understanding the differences

-Often, heterosexual couples turn to surrogacy in cases of female infertility or sterility, especially when there is a condition preventing the intended woman from getting pregnant successfully.
+Often, heterosexual couples turn to surrogacy in cases of female infertility or sterility, especially when there is a condition preventing the intended mother from getting pregnant successfully.

 Likewise, gay male couples and single males have no alternative but to use a surrogate or a gestational carrier to have offspring, given the absence of a female to bear the pregnancy.